The Bankrate promise

 Whether you plan to live in one of the units or not, a duplex can be a worthwhile opportunity for you if you’re a real estate investor.
 It’s especially common for beginner investors because of its flexibility and the relative ease of obtaining financing.
 If you’re planning to live in one of the units in your duplex, your options include a conventional loan, FHA loan, VA loan or 203(k) loan.

-Duplex living: Pros and cons
+Duplex living: pros and cons

 - If you have a family member who needs support, such as an elderly parent, you can keep them close by in a duplex without living in the same household.
-(Note you may not be able to take additional tax deductions if you’re renting to a family member.)
+(Note: You may not be able to take additional tax deductions if you’re renting to a family member.)

 - Duplexes aren’t as common as single-family homes, so you may have fewer options to choose from.

-- If you end up with tenants who are noisy or otherwise bothersome, it could be difficult living in proximity to them.
+- If you end up with tenants who are noisy or bothersome, it could be difficult living in proximity to them.